Mato42sk/zadanieBolt/README.md

 # zadanieBolt

-After running a program you can choose from 2 optioins of registrations, also you can register as Customer, person who want to order a taxi, or Provider, person who provides taxi service due to order, in each option you must post some informations about user, here they are:
+After running a program, you will connect to a postgresql database and you can choose from 2 optioins of registrations, also you can register as Customer, person who want to order a taxi, or Provider, person who provides taxi service due to order, in each option you must post some informations about user, here they are:

 Customer:
 POST http://localhost:8080/api/v1/registration